Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-log-inclue" %} log HTTP request line, response line, and all header/query parameter names.

-{% include requirement/MUSTNOT id="golang-log-exclude" %} log payloads or HTTP header/query parameter values that aren't on the white list.
-For header/query parameters not on the white list use the value `<REDACTED>` in place of the real value.
+{% include requirement/MUSTNOT id="golang-log-exclude" %} log payloads or HTTP header/query parameter values that aren't on the allow list.
+For header/query parameters not on the allow list use the value `<REDACTED>` in place of the real value.

 ## Distributed Tracing